-When Mark Leslie Lefebvre, former Director of Self-Publishing & Author Relations at Kobo, launched Haunted Hamilton, he decided to turn his book into a “real-world” experience.
+When Mark Leslie Lefebvre, Director of Business Development at Draft2Digital and former Director of Self-Publishing & Author Relations at Kobo, launched Haunted Hamilton, he decided to turn his book into a “real-world” experience.

 The book launch at the local library included a traditional reading, Q&A, and signing.
 But to really shore up the number of turnouts, he recruited a local host-walk group to run a tour visiting three haunted spots near the library.

 He ended up with a launch attendance of over 100 people, and with a spot on morning TV to talk about the launch!